DanielRM23/DanielRM23/README.md

 </h1>

 <h3 align="center">
-    I majored in Physics and Mathematics at UNAM, focusing on Computer Science and programming, 💻 ⚛️ ∫ I am currently studying a master's degree in engineering and communication sciences.
+    Physics graduate from UNAM, with a strong focus on Computer Science and programming.<br>
+    Near completion of a Mathematics degree.
+Currently pursuing a Master's in Engineering and Communication Sciences. 💻 ⚛️ ∫
 </h3>

 <hr/>
     <h2 align="center">⚒️ Languages-Frameworks-Tools ⚒️</h2>